Tamir198/HeroesApp/README.md

 </H1>

-In case of This is the Json that I have used in the project.
+This is the Json that I have used in the project.

 https://pastebin.com/fJNzuJbx